-Today’s post will follow that line of thinking and discuss a more in depth mistake litigants often make within their divorce pleadings as well as interpersonal advice for working with your spouse even when that does not necessarily come easy.
+Today's post will follow that line of thinking and discuss more in-depth mistakes litigants often make within their divorce pleadings, as well as interpersonal advice for working with your spouse even when that does not necessarily come easy.

 There are circumstances where a Temporary Restraining Order is necessary for your protection and for that of your children.
 I will not debate you there.
 However, I have seen divorce cases that could have been resolved in short order- ones where the parties are in basic agreement on almost all of the issues of their case- and the filing of a TRO sunk any hopes of a quick resolution.

-The reason for that is simple- people get up in arms when they are told that there is a court date pending and, by the way, in the meantime there is a list of about thirty items that the judge is barring you from doing.
-As if being sued for divorce were not bad enough your life is already been curtailed to some extent by a person you’ve never even met before.
-The reason isn’t always clear as to why the hearing has been called and until your spouse hires an attorney he or she will likely be worried, afraid and upset as to why he or she needs to be in court in less than two weeks.
+The reason for that is simple- people get up in arms when they are told that there is a court date pending and, by the way, in the meantime, there is a list of about thirty items that the judge is barring you from doing.
+As if being sued for divorce were not bad enough, your life is already curtailed to some extent by a person you've never even met before.
+The reason isn't always apparent as to why the hearing has been called, and until your spouse hires an attorney, they will likely be worried, afraid, and upset about why they need to be in court in less than two weeks.

-If your spouse is harassing you, your children or taking money out of bank accounts to do stupid things then it is appropriate to ask a court to tell him or her to stop and then to inform him or her that a court date is upcoming wherein he or she will have to explain their actions to a judge.
-If bills need to be paid and the impression is that your spouse will stop doing so go ahead and request that the court get that requirement in writing so the lights don’t turn off or the mortgage doesn’t fall behind.
+If your spouse is harassing you, your children or taking money out of bank accounts to do stupid things, then it is appropriate to ask a court to tell them to stop and then to inform them that a court date is upcoming wherein they will have to explain their actions to a judge.
+If bills need to be paid and the impression is that your spouse will stop doing so, go ahead and request that the court get that requirement in writing, so the lights don't turn off or the mortgage doesn't fall behind.

-In the event that you and your spouse are able to work together to see to it that your lives remain as “normal” as possible during the divorce then there probably is no need to set your case for a temporary orders hearing and risk the creation of conflict where there ought not to be any.
-Some conflict is inherent in a divorce but there is no need to fan the flames.
+If you and your spouse can work together to see that your lives remain as "normal" as possible during the divorce, then there's probably no need to set your case for a temporary order hearing and risk the creation of conflict where there ought not to be to be any.
+Some conflict is inherent in a divorce, but there is no need to fan the flames.

-I have received Divorce Petitions that have seemingly accused our client of infidelity, the wasting of community income and other offenses that could have negative effects on the client’s case.
-After telling our client about that, he or she will invariably speak to their spouse only to find out that their spouse’s attorney did not tell them that the Petition was being filed.
+I have received Divorce Petitions that have seemingly accused our client of infidelity, the wasting of community income, and other offenses that could adversely affect the client's case.
+After telling our clients about that, they will invariably speak to their spouse only to find out that their spouse's attorney did not tell them that the Petition was being filed.
 Lawyers only know as much as their clients tell them and vice versa.
 Communicate well with your attorney, review their work and avoid miscommunication with your spouse.

 Speak for yourself when the circumstances allow it

-I recently had a potential client come into the Law Office of Bryan Fagan, PLLC for a consultation.
-He came in with a woman who I assumed to be a relative or friend.
-I was a little surprised to learn that it was in fact his wife.
+I recently had a potential client come into the Law Office of Bryan Fagan, PLLC, for a consultation.
+He came in with a woman I assumed to be a relative or friend.
+I was a little surprised to learn that it was, in fact, his wife.
 They came in together to discuss an amicable divorce.
 I told them that this was possible if they agreed on the issues that would arise in their case.
-They did an honest evaluation and determined that while they knew they did not want their divorce to be a fight that they had not done the legwork necessary to learn what sort of resolutions they wanted to come to.
+They did an honest evaluation and determined that while they knew they did not want their divorce to be a fight, they had not done the legwork necessary to learn what sort of resolutions they wanted to come to.

-I advised them to take their child to a relative’s house and to sit down together, with the television off, and talk about their finances, their home, their child and any other issue that may arise in their case.
-If they could talk through the issues and arrive at comprised solutions then their divorce case would be relatively painless.
-If they found that they had differing opinions on particular subjects that wouldn’t be the worst thing in the world.
-Each could hire individual attorneys and use their lawyers to communicate essential messages if need be.
+I advised them to take their child to a relative's house and sit down together, with the television off, and talk about their finances, home, child, and any other issue that may arise in their case.
+If they could talk through the problems and arrive at solutions, their divorce case would be relatively painless.
+Suppose they found that they had differing opinions on particular subjects that wouldn't be the worst thing in the world.
+Each could hire individual attorneys and use their lawyers to communicate important messages if need be.

 The ability to communicate with your spouse during the divorce is an invaluable tool to possess.
-The risks of miscommunication or simply the failure to communicate with promptness can harm negotiations and generally upset the parties involved.
-Talk with your spouse when and where you are able and use your attorneys to do so only when necessary.
-This will save you both money and will go a long way to help ensure the proper message is sent.
+The risks of miscommunication or simply the failure to communicate promptly can harm negotiations and generally upset the parties involved.
+Talk with your spouse when and where you are, and use your attorneys to do so only when necessary.
+This will save you both money and go a long way to help ensure the right message is sent.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"